nnja/python/website/content/03-intermediate-python/10-introduction/15-converting-between-types/10-exercise.md

 >>> str(my_list)
 ```

 Oops, that wasn't quite what we wanted.
 Running any object through `str()` will usually return a literal string of that object.
 What we want is to *join* the elements of the list (into a string).
-We can do that using any string's built-in `join()` method.
+We can do that using string's built-in `join()` method.
 In this case, we'll use an empty string:

 ```python
 >>> ''.join(my_list)